 Take your teenage son/daughter to a restaurant once in a while, either to celebrate a birthday or any happy occasion like that.
 Teenagers like to eat tasty and flavorful food.
 Give importance to their likes and dislikes.
 Take their opinion in the household matters and make them do simple home chores along with their studies.
 This will increase their sense of responsibility and self-worth.

 Guide and help your teenager to fulfill his/her dreams:

 Teenagers dream things to happen even if it is hard to achieve.
 They mostly exhibit positive behavior.
 Just they don't like to be compared with others.
-There are parents who are nagging and comparing their kids to other kids.
-Maybe to some extent you can do that to boost his performance, but it should not be too much to hurt his feelings.
-Give him support and strength to show his individual capacity rather than make him be another person.
+Some parents are nagging and comparing their kids to other kids.
+Maybe to some extent, you can do that to boost his performance, but it should not be too much to hurt his feelings.
+Give him support and strength to show his capacity rather than make him be another person.

-At times, as a parent, you may feel shattered seeing your teenager son/daughter's behavior.
+At times, as a parent, you may feel shattered seeing your teenage son/daughter's behavior.
 Don't worry.
-My experience is, most of the teenage problems disappear once he/she turns 20.
+My experience is, most teenage problems disappear once he/she turns 20.
 He will start making responsible decisions and will start taking life seriously.
 His thinking becomes stable.
 Just try to make it easy for your son/daughter to pass this phase without any major trouble.
 Believe me, teenage is a passing phase.
-Evidence makes it sure that majority of the problematic teenagers have turned into great people in their later life.
-As a parent, you can take the help of child's elder sibling if any, to set right the problem.
-The teenager mostly likes to listen to his elder sibling than his parent.
+The evidence makes it sure that the majority of the problematic-teenagers have turned into great people in their later life.
+As a parent, you can take the help of the child's elder sibling if any, to set right the problem.
+Teenagers mostly like to listen to their elder siblings than his parent.
 All the best!
 Happy Parenting!!